 In 2015, Kelly’s first stories appeared in Clarkesworld, Tor.com, and Asimov’s, and in the anthologies New Canadian Noir, In the Shadow of the Towers, and License Expired.
 This year, her stories appear in five ‘‘Year’s Best’’ anthologies and she is a finalist for five awards: Nebula, Sturgeon, World Fantasy, Aurora, and Sunburst.

-‘‘Waters of Versailles’’ was a huge breakthrough in craft.
+Tell us about your multiple-award-nominated story ‘‘Waters of Versailles’’ – what’s it about, and why did you write it?‘‘Waters of Versailles’’ was a huge breakthrough in craft.
 In 2013 my ego was utterly crushed when I was laid off from a job I loved.
 We took the opportunity to move from Vancouver to Toronto, and over the next six months I forced myself to work in a new way: slowly and deliberately, while paying strict attention to crafting scenes.
 When ‘‘Waters of Versailles’’ was done, I had finally learned to produce work I’m proud of.

 The first story seed was the image of the Champagne fountain – a massive, wasteful Baroque extravagance, and I ended up exploring the idea that the act of nurturing a child changes you.
 In ‘‘Waters of Versailles’’, womanizer and social climber Sylvain is forced to nurture the magical creature his fortune depends on, while supplying the French nobility with the latest status symbol: the flush toilet.